-The Governor of Indiana has ordered all Utility Companies to suspend all disconnections until July 1, 2020 along with suspending all evictions and foreclosures.
+The Governor of Indiana has ordered all Utility Companies to suspend all disconnections until August 14, 2020 and suspending all evictions and foreclosures until July 31, 2020.

 Please remember to follow the prevention steps of washing your hands with soap and water for 20 seconds, avoid touching your eyes, nose and mouth, avoid contact with sick individuals, use a tissue or elbow to cough, stay more than 6 feet apart from others, and if you are sick stay home.

 These procedures shall remain in effect at least until the Statewide Health Emergency is lifted by the Governor.
 All procedures are subject to change as needed.